 Conditions and Culture Matter—A Lot

-Shifting teaching practice at scale requires incredible alignment of key resources and priorities that support effective professional learning.
+Shifting teaching practice at scale to leverage the full power of high-quality instructional materials requires incredible alignment of key resources and priorities that support effective professional learning.
 These include:

 adequate time for collaboration

 diverse and distributed instructional leadership

 When these conditions are in place in schools, instructional culture flourishes, as do teachers and students.